 The Humax Aura’s three Freeview Play tuners bring access to over 70 non-subscription live TV channels and over 20,000 hours of on-demand entertainment through the catch-up services, with BBC iPlayer, ITV Hub, All 4 and My5 all present.
 Those tuners allow you to pause and rewind TV, as well as record up to four channels while watching a fifth one live.

-The Aura’s big-screen offering is also bolstered by Android TV, and that means another 5000 or so apps from Google Play are at your disposal, with subscription services such as Disney+ and Amazon Prime Video, alongside more UK-specific apps, such as BT Sport and UKTV Play.
+The Aura’s big-screen offering is also bolstered by Android TV, and that means another 5000 or so apps from Google Play are at your disposal, with apps for big-hitters such as Disney+, Amazon Prime Video and Apple TV (including the excellent pay-as-you-go movie service), alongside some more niche but useful apps, such as Discovery+ (the new home of TNT Sports, previously known as BT Sport).

-There are significant gaps, though, including Britbox, Now TV and the Netflix app.
+There are significant gaps, though, most notably Now and the Netflix app.
 Somewhat ironically, Netflix is actually one of the few non-catch-up apps available on the older FVP-5000T.
-Fortunately, the Aura’s built-in Chromecast functionality allows users to cast these missing apps from mobile, tablet or browser instead, but that solution won't suit everyone.
-It’s also worth noting that casting won’t work for either Apple TV or Apple Music, which are also missing from the Aura.
+Fortunately, the Aura’s built-in Chromecast functionality allows users to cast these missing apps from mobile, tablet or browser instead, but that solution is far from ideal.

 Away from the video side, the hi-res audio support is a welcome addition.
 It means those connecting the Aura to a decent external speaker system can get a strong performance from locally stored or streamed audio files, even if connecting through the HDMI, which can handle up to 24-bit/192 kHz levels.